I’ve been asked many times about my opinion on short selling, here it is…

 On the other hand, when the price of a stock is going down, short sellers have a tendency to short the stock even more which means they will borrow shares from people who don’t necessarily want to sell and sell these shares creating artificial supply which drives the price down even further.

-This is the reason why the SEC temporarily banned short selling on around 1,000 financial institutions during the financial crisis of 2008.
+This is on of the reasons why the SEC temporarily banned short selling on around 1,000 financial institutions during the financial crisis of 2008.

 Short Selling: Halal or Haram?